 So began my mid-2011 article "Billowing Clouds, Towering Timbers: Franklin Booth's Art and Life," in the Indiana Historical Society's magazine Traces.
 In the young 21st century, John Fleskes published Franklin Booth: Painter with a Pen (2004, 2007, now out of print) with 100 pages of the Hoosier artist's black-and-white pen- and-ink illustrations, citing sources and dates.
 And Manuel Auad's Franklin Booth: American Illustrator (2006, now out of print) contained another 100 pages of his inked works, a dozen of his full-color pieces, and a brief 1950 tribute of Booth.
 These two volumes testified to current interest in the art of Franklin Booth.

-Expanding the detail and doubling the count of the Fleskes/Auad illustrations, my e-book--The Colors of Black Lines: Franklin Booth's Life and Art-- benefits from never-before-published letters and materials collected from his wife, siblings, nieces and nephews.
+Expanding the detail and doubling the count of the Fleskes/Auad illustrations, my e-book--Franklin Booth's Art and Life: The Colors of Black Lines-- benefits from never-before-published letters and materials collected from his wife, siblings, nieces and nephews.
 It contains another 200 pieces of Booth's art from his published illustrations, plus

 his newly-discovered Among Other Things with his latter-life sketches and reflections on stories within the Christian Bible.